Steven Broschart

 May 22, 2026

 With the invention of the printing press, people externalized knowledge.
-Almost 600 years later, now also thinking itself.
-What does that mean for information processing, learning, and life?
-And what does it mean for companies and modern marketing?
+Nearly 600 years later, they are now also externalizing thinking itself.
+What does this mean for learning, understanding - and for us?

 Read more →